jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 - **API-Gateway**: is currently under construction so for the lab we'll interact directly with the DB
 - **Jalapeno's installation script** will also deploy a Grafana container, which can be used to create dashboards to visualize the Influx time-series data

 One of the primary goals of the Jalapeno project is to be flexible and extensible.
 In the future we expect Jalapeno might support any number of data collectors and processors.
 For example the could be a collector/processor pair that creates an LLDP Topology model in the graphDB.
-Netflow data could be incorporated via a future integration with [pmacct](http://www.pmacct.net/).
+Netflow data could be incorporated via a future integration with a tool like [pmacct](http://www.pmacct.net/).
 Or an operator might already have a telemetry stack and could choose to selectively integrate Jalapeno's GoBMP/Topology/GraphDB modules into an existing environment running Kafka.
 We also envision future integrations with other API-driven data warehouses such as Cisco ThousandEyes: https://www.thousandeyes.com/

 ## Validate Jalapeno